BilalMohammed23/DNS-of-Fully-Spectral-Chebyshev-Polynomial-based-Channel-Flow-Simulation/README.md

-# Fully-Spectral-Chebyshev-Polynomial-based-Channel-Flow-DNS
-Developed a Fourier–Chebyshev spectral solver for incompressible channel flow by discretizing the Navier–Stokes equations with Fourier modes in the streamwise direction and Chebyshev polynomials in wall-normal direction, implementing pressure–velocity coupling strategy and Pseudo-Spectral method implementation in MATLAB.

-# **Still working on the writing part..
-Hopefully will finish it soon.

-To run the code, Open MATLAB,Keep all files in the same folder, Run main.m

-Input parameters are made simple just N and Reynold's number.
-If you wanna increase the Reynolds ' number, then it's recommended to increase the grid size as well.
+# Advection --> 3D Pressure Poisson Equation --> Channel Flow Solver

+This project develops a fully spectral incompressible channel-flow solver by progressing from scalar advection, to a three-dimensional pressure Poisson formulation, and finally to a coupled pressure–momentum channel-flow DNS framework.
+The solver uses Fourier discretization in the periodic streamwise direction and Chebyshev polynomial expansion in the wall-normal direction to resolve velocity and pressure fields with high spectral accuracy.

+The final channel-flow formulation advances the incompressible Navier–Stokes equations using explicit treatment of nonlinear terms and implicit treatment of viscous terms, while enforcing continuity and wall boundary conditions through a coupled pressure–momentum approach.

+All 3 different solvers have been documented with code implemented in MATLAB.